bhavyareddykanuganti/cs5293sp22-project0/README.md

 This test function is used to test extractincidents() in project0.py, test is passed if all the rows in the pdf are not none.

 ### 3. test_createdb()
-This test function is used to check weather the normapd.db database has been created or not in createdb() function in project0.py.
+This test function is used to check whether the normapd.db database has been created or not in createdb() function in project0.py.

 ### 4. test_popuatedb()
 This test function is used to test populatedb() function in project0.py and is passed if each row in the database has been inserted with the extracted data.